 An interesting feature of the new T2201 form is found in Section 3.
 When you are applying for the DTC for yourself or for your dependent child with a disability under age 18, you can tick the box on the form and have CRA adjust your tax returns for prior years.
-There is no longer any need to send a T1-ADJ form to have this done.
+There is no longer any need to send a letter to CRA to have this done.
 However, in other circumstances you will still have to send the T1-ADJ or a letter requesting an adjustment of prior years' returns.
-Those circumstances are:
+Generally, we recommend that a letter be used since this simplifies the process and so the procedure with the T1-ADJ is not being shared in this year's Tax Tips document.
+Those circumstances in which a letter to CRA is still required are: